All Episodes

 enrique tarrio

-You know, we cross our teeth and dot our eyes, you know, and not fall for any traps.
+We need to make sure that We cross our T's and dot our eyes, you know, and not fall for any traps.

-You know, I really think that we need to be looking at, you know, a lot of these people that rile up crowds and really take a look at who they are and what's going on.
+You know, I really, I really think that we need to be looking at, you know, a lot of these people that rile up crowds and really take a look at who they are and what's going on.

 We saw it happen on January 6th.